 "'Oh, Gatsby!
 Now I know why they call you great!'
 I sure am, old sport!
 And not talking to myself right now!"

 Due to its critical tone and tragic ending, the story has been called a "cautionary tale of the decadent downside of the American dream."
-You can debate whether the big-budget Leo DiCaprio movie adaptation grasped the message of the book, but we know one group of people who absolutely didn't.

 The Fans Who Missed the Point